rpd123/SCARA/README.md

 We have the pyBot stlfiles here.
 The change from the original is to have a longer shank1 top piece and a replaced shank2 (as well as a different gripper).
 Shank2 is to be screwed into the bottom of the end cylinder of shank1.

 You will need to drill some holes.
 Also the cylinder has a screw right through from top to bottom, and  locknut on the end.
-The bearing at the end of ARM_BOTTOM is redundant in this modification.

 The longer shank1 requires a 400mm belt.

 Note: this modification is for playing chess, where the load is very light.